r2dev2/WayChess/README.md

 ## Progress

 Navigation is controlled by keybindings instead of button right now.
 Comments, variations, and annotations have yet to be added.
-The chess.com database explorer (doesn't need to login) and the engine have been somewhat stably implemented.
+The chess.com database explorer (doesn't need to login) and the engine have been stably implemented.
+School and CollegeBoard tests are ramping up for me so I can't work on this for much time as of now.